IlyaSlesar/autozippy/README.md

 ## YAML Preset
 YAML presets consist of archives and their settings.
 Every setting can be specified either on a file-wide level or overriden for specific archive with the notable exclusion of timestamps - they currently can only be specified on a preset-wide level.
 Aside from universal settings, like output directory, every format has its own specific settings, like algorithms, header encryption and compression level.

 Archives and their settings are specified under `archives`.
 There they are listed by their filenames and each has to contain at least one file under its own `files` section.
+If you want to backup all files from directory but not subdirectories you can specify '*' as a filename.

 ### Usage Examples
 > autozippy cloud.yaml photos.yaml example.yaml